mathiasvan/mathiasvan.github.io/README.md

 The AI will try to classify your drawings of letters! (only A-E because chrome does not let me load 3000+ images into memory.)

+### V2

+You are now able to draw on paper and show it to the AI through the webcam!

 # Credits:

 Heavily inspired by The Coding Train's [video](https://www.youtube.com/watch?v=3MqJzMvHE3E&tf): "Coding Challenge #158: Shape Classifier Neural Network with ml5.js".